JohnQuan-Cyber/Simulated-Network/README.md

 - Perform cost analysis and procurment planning to optimize hardware acquisition and ensure cost-effective purchasing.

 ## Motivation:
-As recent students completing the CCNA course, this hands-on project validates our ability to architect a real-world topology while testing scalability and best practices in a controlled environment.
+With all the relevent courses in the program plus with the recent completion of the CCNA course, this hands-on project validates our ability to architect a real-world topology while testing scalability and best practices in a controlled environment.

 ## Key Features: